ckgconstruction/ckg/README.md

-# ckg
+# Constrained Knowledge Graph Construction with Interaction-Aware Network
-This is an anonymous repository.
+This is an anonymous repository for *Constrained Knowledge Graph Construction with Interaction-Aware Network*.